Percival Molson Memorial Stadium: History

-Constructed in 1914 on the slopes of Mount Royal, at the corner of University and Pine (avenue Des Pins), the stadium sat dormant through World War I with the cessation of football from 1914 to 1918.
+Constructed in 1914 at the corner of University and Pine (avenue Des Pins), the stadium sat dormant through World War I with the cessation of football from 1914 to 1918.
 On July 5, 1917, Captain Percival Molson (1880–1917), great-grandson of brewer John Molson and a McGill University alumnus and sports star who had been instrumental in getting the stadium plan approved, was killed in action in France.
 His will left $75,000 to the university to help pay most of the total costs for the completion of the stadium.
-Other individual donors whose generosity built and renovated the stadium were William C. Macdonald and John W. McConnell.
-Designed by Percy Erskine Nobbs, the stadium was officially dedicated as "McGill Graduates' Stadium" at an intercollegiate track meet on October 22, 1915; it was renamed "Percival Molson Memorial Stadium" on October 25, 1919 by the university's Board of Governors, in his honour.
+William C. Macdonald and John W. McConnell also donated money to help build and renovate the stadium.
+Designed by Percy Erskine Nobbs, the stadium was officially dedicated as "McGill Graduates' Stadium" at an intercollegiate track meet on October 22, 1915.
+It was renamed "Percival Molson Memorial Stadium" on October 25, 1919 by the university's Board of Governors, in his honour.
+As of 1970, Molson Stadium and Ivor Wynne Stadium were the only two Canadian Football League stadiums named for people known for amateur sport.

 The Montreal Alouettes played at the stadium from 1954 to 1967 before moving to the Autostade.
 An attempted return to the Molson Stadium in 1972 was not successful and the team went back to the Autostade the following season.
 When the revived Alouettes franchise was forced to move a 1997 playoff game out of Olympic Stadium due to a U2 concert scheduled for the day of the game, they played the game at Molson Stadium before a sellout crowd, prompting the Als to make it their primary home again the following season.
 However, all playoff games were played at Olympic Stadium until 2015.
-Percival Molson Stadium is also home of the Selwyn House Gryphons and the McGill football and rugby teams.

-The only Grey Cup game played at Molson Stadium was in 1931, which was the first time the Grey Cup had been contested outside of Ontario.
+The only Grey Cup game played at Molson Stadium was in 1931, which was the first time the Grey Cup was contested outside of Ontario.
 It also served as a venue for field hockey, during the 1976 Summer Olympics.
 It seated 20,202 and had been sold out for Alouettes games from August 12, 1999 until 2009.
 A renovation project begun in 2009 increased capacity from 20,202 to over 25,000 before seats were removed in 2014 to reduce capacity to 23,420.
 The seating capacity was lowered to 20,025 following a reconfiguration prior to the 2019 season.

 The Alouettes' decision to return to the venue was problematic because the team was being sponsored by the Labatt Brewing Company and the stadium shared the name of its major competitor, Molson, though not named for it.
 Eventually, the team chose to change sponsors and have been sponsored by Budweiser since 2014.
 In 2004, The Alouettes installed a FieldTurf surface at Molson Stadium replacing the old-style Astroturf.